 Just how much farther braid casts remains debatable, but its smaller diameter compared with mono means it flies through the air and cuts through water more easily.

-The brothers use 10-pound braid and spinning gear on the open flats, and then switch to 40- to 50-pound SpiderWire Stealth on bait-casting reels when fishing around mangroves.
-The stronger braid allows them to pull fish from structure quickly where mono might give the fish time and distance to wrap a few roots.
+When is the best time to use braided fishing line?
+Lighter braid in the 10-pound class works well on open flats.
+Switch to heavier braid — 40- to 50-pound — reels when fishing around structure such as mangroves.
+The stronger braid allows anglers to pull fish from structure quickly where mono might give the fish time and distance to wrap a few roots.

-The evolution of braided lines in recent years has all but eliminated early issues with wind knotting and tip wrapping, Norris says.
+The evolution of braided lines in recent years has helped to eliminate early issues with wind knotting and tip wrapping.
 Monofilament has also come a long way, as the formulas now include multiple ingredients to focus on lowering stretch and memory and improving tensile strength.
 The current manufacturing trend seems to be combining the best attributes of the two.

 Sport Fishing Insight: Fluorocarbon Features